 The competition between them is reshaping cross-border e-commerce.
 SHEIN is moving toward marketplace features (allowing third-party sellers), while Temu is investing in supply chain depth (semi-managed model, local warehousing).
 Over time, the two models are converging.

-For a deeper comparison of their supply chains, see chinese-cross-border-ecommerce.
+For a deeper comparison of their supply chains, see Chinese Cross Border Ecommerce.

 Global Expansion: 90 Countries and Counting